c3lang/c3-web/src/content/docs/Getting Started/basic-types-and-values.md

 ## Vectors

-Similar to arrays, vectors use the format `Type[<size>]`, with the restriction that vectors may only form out of integers, floats and booleans.
+[Vectors](/language-common/vectors/) similar to arrays, use the format `Type[<size>]`, with the restriction that vectors may only form out of integers, floats and booleans.
 Similar to arrays, wildcard can be used to infer the size of a vector:

 ```c3
 int[<*>] a = { 1, 2 };